zjkumar/weather_application/README.md

 2. **Searching for Locations**:
     Users can search for weather information by entering a city name or zip code into the search bar.
 The weather information for the searched location is displayed in a new card, and users can scroll through the cards to view weather data for multiple locations.

+## Deployment
+    The application is deployed on Vercel and can be accessed at weather-application-inky-sigma.vercel.app.

 ## Future Enhancements

 - **Enhanced Error Handling**: Improve feedback for various error scenarios.